 How to access Seedance 2.5

-There are two practical routes.
+There are two practical routes, and both are live now.

 What Seedance 2.5 is good for